 Strap cutters vary in usage, size, cost, and convenience, depending on their desired function.
 They can be used as a basic tool for simple tasks or a preventative safety measure.
-Our guide will help you understand the types of strap cutters available and their common features.

 There are essentially two types of strap cutters, though the latter is less common for everyday situations and mainly used for specific targets.

 Hooks: Most strap cutters are essentially bladed hooks.
 They work by grabbing a hold of the material and then pulling or sawing through.
 The strap will be “caught” by a blunt hook, which houses a blade at the base.
 When you pull, the blade meets the strap and cuts through the material.
-Hooks are also the safer option, since most hooks have a slender opening small enough for a strap to go through but not big enough for a finger to be accidentally cut.
+Hooks are also the safer option since most hooks have a slender opening small enough for a strap to go through but not big enough for a finger to be accidentally cut.
 Depending on the nature of both the blade and the strap, a yank might cut through a strap, although a more careful and controlled sawing motion may also be required.

-Strap cutters can either be purchased as an independent tool or as part of a multitool.
+Strap cutters can either be found as an independent tool or as part of a multitool.
 Strap cutters may be paired with knives, for example, and located at the base of the handle.
 A strap cutter that is part of a multitool may be smaller than desired and sometimes, but not always, less effective.
 A multitool may offer more convenience, but it also may be uncomfortable to use.